filkovskyi/form/README.md

 - Manual Testing: Regularly perform manual testing to catch any edge cases not covered by automated tests.

 ## Monitoring and Logging
-- Error Tracking: Implement error tracking tools to monitor and log any errors that occur in production.
+- Error Tracking: Implement error tracking tools to monitor and log any errors that occur in production (f.e Sentry - https://sentry.io/welcome/)
 - Performance Monitoring: Monitor the performance of the login process to identify and rectify any bottlenecks.

 ## Code Reviews and Quality Assurance